rodolfo42/rodolfo42.github.io/_posts/2014-04-16-beauty-of-sequence-comprehensions-in-scala.md

 See it in action [here](http://ideone.com/fcJTo5).

-> This could be optimized of course.
+> This could be optimized, of course.
 That's just the tip of the iceberg.